 Once the mass is over, celebrations are taken to the Town Hall, where the youngest person in the local government flutters the city banner from the main balcony.

 This historic day has been celebrated this way for more than 500 years, however, new voices are been heard amongst granadinos asking for a change to adapt the ceremony to the present days.

-Another ritual, less polemic than the pevious one, takes place in Granada every 2nd of January.
-On the top of the most important tower of the Alhambra, the Vela Tower, there is a long queue of young women who want to ring its bell.
+Another ritual, less polemic than the pevious one, used to take place in Granada every 2nd of January.
+On the top of the most important tower of the Alhambra, the Candle Tower (Torre de la Vela), lots of women want to ring its bell.

 According to the tradition if they do so, will get married before the year ends.

-The crowd enjoy such an amazing display of lights, colour and music, and bear the cold with a smile while trying to "catch" some of the sweets and toys that are thrown up by their Majesties, their pages, and the rest of the royal helpers.
+The crowd enjoy such an amazing display of lights, colour and music, and bear the cold with a smile while trying to "catch" some of the sweets and toys that are thrown up by their Majesties and their pages.

-This parade symbolizes the coming of the Three Wise Men to Bethlehem, and it´s the most special night of the year for the Spanish children, the night when all their dreams become true.
+This parade symbolizes the coming of the Three Wise Men to Bethlehem, and it´s the most special night of the year for Spanish children.
+It's the night when all their dreams become true.

 In Spain, traditionally the Christmsas gifts are exchange on the 6th of January, Epiphany Day.